open-telemetry/opentelemetry-cpp/examples/meter_configurator/README.md

 - Stage 4: The investigation completes and the `external_library` meter is disabled again.

-A `Meter` that is disabled when an instrument is created returns a no-op instrument, and that instrument stays no-op even if the meter is enabled later.
-Create instruments while the meter is enabled, as the classes in this example do at startup, and then toggle the meters to start and stop collection.
+Instruments observe the enabled state of the meter that created them, so they do not need to be recreated after a configurator update.
+An instrument created while its meter is disabled starts recording once the meter is enabled, and stops again when the meter is disabled.
+This matters for third-party instrumentation, which an application cannot force to rebuild its instruments.

-Disabling a meter stops collection and export for that scope.
-Measurements recorded through already-created instruments while the meter is disabled are still accumulated by the aggregation, so with cumulative temporality they are included in the total once the meter is enabled again.
-This is why `external_library.requests` reports `3` in stage 3 rather than `2`.
+Disabling a meter stops collection and export for that scope, and measurements recorded while it is disabled are dropped rather than buffered.
+They are not revealed by a later export, which is why `external_library.requests` reports `2` in stage 3: the stage 2 measurement is not retained.

 ## Build and run